chsclarke/WordpressOnCloud/README.md

 # Host a Wordpress site on Google Cloud using a Kubernetes cluster.
-This guide is a step-by-step explanation of how to create an enterprise grade, scalable, Wordpress website on google cloud.
+The purpose of this guide is a step-by-step explanation of how to create an enterprise grade, scalable, Wordpress website on google cloud.
 I will explain how to configure and host the site as well as how to scale the node count when needed.

 ## Pre-requisites
 Sign up for the free trail of google cloud [here](https://cloud.google.com/free/)